NJDHTS/NJDHTS/crash-records-information.md

 # Appendix: New Jersey Crash Data FAQ

 Ever wonder what's included in the crash database?
-Read below for brief overview of the data collection process that powers the CAT.
+Read below for brief overview of the data collection process that feeds the CAT.

 ## NJ Crash Reporting Procedures